NadineAshraf/Image-Processing/README.md

-Hello, This project is for colorizing images using Matlab.
+Hello, This project is for Colorizing Images using Matlab.

 First : Trivial Solution
 1. Read the input image into a matrix.